Concerns about your condition/treatment

 Q: When do I need to contact my hospital doctor?

 If so, you may need hospital treatment.
-If you have an acute hot joint out of hours or if the team is unavailable over the weekend or Bank Holidays, please attend your local Emergency Department or contact NHS 111.
+This requires urgent review which can be via the Rheumatology team during working hours Monday-Friday.
+If you have an acute hot joint out of hours over the weekend or Bank Holidays or if you cannot contact the team in working hours, please attend your local Emergency Department or contact NHS 111.

-You may also need to contact your doctor if:
+You may also need to contact the Rheumatology service if:

 Q: Who should I contact with general enquiries about my health?